Board of County Commissioners

 Breda Osburn was named Director of Lucas County Job and Family Services (JFS) and Tonia Saunders was appointed Director of Planning and Development.
 The appointments are effective immediately.
 Read this release.

 Lucas County Commissioners to Promote In-Demand Jobs Week

 TOLEDO, OH. – The Lucas County Board of Commissioners will hold a press conference at 10:30 a.m.
 Tuesday, April 30, 2019, to talk about upcoming local events to recognize “In-Demand Jobs Week”, a state-wide celebration of jobs, industries, and skills that are in demand in Ohio.
 Read the In-Demand Jobs Week release.

 TOLEDO, OH. – The Board of Lucas County Commissioners is pleased to announce that it has achieved the status of Certified Welcoming, the first county in Ohio and only the second community in the state to earn the merit.
 The Commissioners and Welcoming America announced Lucas County’s achievement today during a press conference in One Government Center.

 According to research published by New American Economy, the immigrant population in the city of Toledo grew from 2.8 percent in 2000 to 3.7 percent in 2014.
-During the same the period, the U.S.-born population decreased nearly a 13 percent.
+During the same period, the U.S.-born population decreased nearly 13 percent.
 Also, local immigrants, who account for 3.4 percent of the overall population, make up 4.2 percent of the workforce, generate nearly $242 million in spending power for the local economy, and contribute more than $31 million in state and local taxes.
-Read full release.
+Read the Certified Welcoming release.

 Board of Lucas County Commissioners declare opposition to Ohio House Bill 6